davidkonrad/SimplyDialogs/README.md

 </p>

 ## Usage
 Include the script and CSS.
 A version without beep are named ```dialogs.wb.*```.
+That reduces the code size about 50%.

 ```html
 <script src="path/to/simplydialogs/dist/dialogs.min.js"></script>
 <link rel="stylesheet" type="text/css" href="path/to/simplydialogs/dist/dialogs.min.css">
 ```

-That gives you a SimplyDialogs function.
-For convenience, create a shorthand alias
+That makes a SimplyDialogs function available.
+For convenience, create a shorthand alias :

 ```javascript
 const Dlg = SimplyDialogs